Why C-Section Moms Are Amazing (and Deserve More Credit) - Baby Chick

 Growing up, my mom always talked about our births.
-I, as the oldest, was a cesarean section due to being breech.
-My sister was a VBAC and came out very quickly.
-My brother was induced.
-I was unaware of the stigmas around vaginal versus cesarean—until I became pregnant.
+I was the oldest and delivered by cesarean section because I was breech.
+My sister was a VBAC and came quickly, and my brother was induced.
+I never thought much about the differences between birth stories—or the stigmas around them—until I became pregnant myself.

 Why Moms Who Have C-Sections Are Amazing